Co-op is committed to working with its suppliers to use sustainably sourced palm oil and derivatives within their own brand product ranges.

 “The tool is a positive step forward and really easy to use.”
 Cristina Ramsay, Allied Bakeries

-Based on the ENGAGE section of the Affinity™ platform the tool monitors each interaction to see when emails are undelivered, opened, read, and further action is taken.
+Based on the ENGAGE section of the Affinity™ platform, the tool monitors each interaction to see when emails are undelivered, opened, read, and further action is taken.
 This makes it easier to ensure the right contacts are engaged with the request and to report on their progress.
-The system also provides intelligent warnings and checks to reduce user errors whilst linking to online supporting material and help for technical queries, with the option to ask-a-question to support if required.
+The system also provides intelligent warnings and checks to reduce user errors whilst linking to online supporting material and help for technical queries, with the option to ask a question if support is required.

-S4RB provided a ‘turn key’ solution and managed the entire process from the management of the data collection through to the final reporting back to the RSPO, with information collected for 100% of the supplier base, who are all now therefore engaged with the initiative and the new system.
+S4RB provided a ‘turn key’ solution and managed the entire process from the management of the data collection through to the final reporting back to the RSPO.
+Information was collected for 100% of the supplier base, who are all now engaged with the initiative and the new system.

 “S4RB used their expertise to work closely with us and tailor the data collection tool to get the information we needed, but in a way, that was simple and intuitive for the suppliers to complete.”
 Sarah Wakefield, Food Sustainability Manager, Co-op

 100% of Co-op’s supply base submitted their data in the allocated timescale.
-Responses were captured from 300+ suppliers for over 1000 products in just 3 weeks.
+Responses were captured from 300+ suppliers for over 1000 products in just three weeks.

 The aim was to collect product level palm oil, soy and derivatives information (% in finished product) plus product size and sales information so that the system can automatically calculate the tonnage information on the supplier’s behalf.
 The supplier was also required to enter different certification type used in their products so that the tonnage could be split into oil types reported by RSPO, as well as uploading any certificates to support their entries.
 This ensured all information required for RSPO reporting as well as providing the Co-op actionable information to drive improvements towards the 2020 goal.

-As well as capturing responses from over 350 suppliers this approach identified over 75 new contacts for Co-op to engage with on sustainable palm oil, palm kernel oil as well as other derivates and soy.
+As well as capturing responses from over 350 suppliers this approach identified over 75 new contacts for Co-op to engage with on sustainable palm oil and palm kernel oil as well as other derivates and soy.